r1si/zabbix-client/README.md

 echo "Server is running Zabbix $response\n";
 ```

-Note that `$response` is a `kamermans\ZabbixClient\ApiResponse` object that has some magical properties.
+Note that `$response` is a `r1si\ZabbixClient\ApiResponse` object that has some magical properties.
 In the example above, the Zabbix endpoint `apiinfo.version` returns a single string, so you can use `$response` as a string as well.

 Most endpoints return an associative array as a response: